mindstorm38/portablemc/README.md

 You may also need `--work-dir <path>` to change the directory where your saves, resource packs and all "user-specific" content is stored.
-This can be useful if you have a shared read-only main directory (`--main-dir`) and user-specific working directory (for example in `~/.minecraft`, by default it's the locaton of your main directory).
+This can be useful if you have a shared read-only main directory (`--main-dir`) and user-specific working directory (for example in `~/.minecraft`, by default it's the location of your main directory).
 This launcher also stores the authentication credentials in this directory (since launcher version 1.1.4).

 The two arguments `--main-dir` and `--work-dir` may or may not be used by sub commands, then you can alias the command and always set the main and work directory like you want.

+An advanced argument `--timeout <seconds>` can be used to set a global timeout value that can be freely used by the launcher or addons.
+The special value 0 is often interpreted as "please use the local cache only".
+For now, it's used by the launcher only for the version manifest fetching as it is now locally cached.

 ## Start the game
 The `<exec> start [arguments...] [version]` sub-command is used to prepare and launch the game.
 A lot